CPI(M) worker hacked to death in Kannur, party blames RSS

-A CPI(M) worker was hacked to death near Thalassery in Kannur district on Monday early morning, police said.
-The CPI(M) alleged that RSS members were behind the murder.
+A CPI(M) worker was hacked to death in front of his house near Thalassery in Kannur district on Monday early morning, police said.
+The CPI(M) claimed that RSS members were behind the murder, an allegation rubbished by the BJP.

-Police identified the victim as Korambil Haridas, 54, a fisherman at New Mahe near Thalassery.
-He was attacked near his house by a group that came on bikes.
-Locals rushed him to a hospital in Thalassery, but he could not be saved.
-He sustained multiple injuries and one of his legs was severed by the assailants, police said.
-His brother Suran also sustained injuries while trying to block the attackers.
+Police identified the victim as Korambil Haridas, a 54-year-old fisherman from Punnol.
+They said the assailants, who were lying in wait near his house by the seashore, pounced on him when he returned after fishing and hacked him multiple times.
+Haridas’s relatives, who live in the vicinity, took him to a hospital in Thalassery but could not save him.
+The relatives told police that a four-member gang had fled the scene on two bikes after the attack.

-Kannur has a long history of political violence involving CPI(M) and BJP-RSS combine.
-However, peace has been prevailing in the region in recent years.
-Following Monday’s incident, the CPI(M) called for a hartal in Thalassery.
+Hours after the killing, a video from last week surfaced in which a local BJP leader was heard reminding the CP(M) about how the party had in the past handled those who assaulted their party workers.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines